-Cabernet Franc is a wonderful red wine to pair with vegetarian fare such as vegetarian lasagna, meatless chilli, lentil soup, grilled vegetable sandwiches and Mediterranean Pizza topped with goat cheese, broccoli, olives and fire-roasted red peppers.
+Cabernet Franc pairs best with heavier vegetarian fare such as vegetarian lasagna, meatless chilli, lentil soup, grilled vegetable sandwiches and Mediterranean Pizza topped with goat cheese, broccoli, olives and fire-roasted red peppers.
 Cabernet Franc is also amazing with baby back ribs, beef fajitas, pulled pork sandwiches, roasted chicken, lamb gyros, corned beef, Philly cheesesteak, and deluxe pizza topped with sausage, bacon, black olives, green bell peppers, pepperoni and mushrooms.

 Peele Island Cabernet Franc